-The Latin genus name ‘Eremophila’ comes from ancient Greek and means ‘to like desert places’, and ‘alpestris’ refers to the Alps, or mountains in general.
+NAME: The English name ‘Horned’ refers to the head plumage.
+The name ‘Lark’ comes from Middle English ‘laverock’ to mean ‘lark’.
+The Latin genus name ‘Eremophila’ comes from ancient Greek and means ‘to like desert places’.
+The Latin species name ‘alpestris’ refers to the Alps, or mountains in general.

-The horned lark breeds on PEI and is a year-round resident.
-Its occurrence however varies from uncommon to common, depending on the years and the seasons.
-The overall breeding range of this bird species encompasses most of Canada except the boreal forest, and arctic regions around the globe.
-It is a permanent resident of the southern part of Canada, most of the USA, and parts of Eurasia with bare ground.
+DISTRIBUTION: Breeding range covers most of Canada except the boreal forest, and arctic regions around the globe.
+Year-round resident of the southern part of Canada, most of the USA, and parts of Eurasia with bare ground.

-Conservation: the numbers of this bird species have declined steadily over the last few decades, and one possible explanation is more intensive agriculture with pesticide use.
+CONSERVATION: Numbers have declined steadily over the last few decades.
+One possible explanation is more intensive agriculture with pesticide use.
 There is also loss of habitat to urban development.
 In the western part of its range it is among the birds most often killed by wind turbines.

-(The popular music piece ‘The Lark Ascending’ by Ralph Vaughan Williams, was inspired by a poem with the same title by George Meredith.
-It is a hymn to the Eurasian skylark (Alauda arvensis) and its song.
-Although in the same family (Alaudidae) as the Eurasian lark, the Horned lark now belongs to a different genus, although previously it belonged to the same one.)
+The popular music piece ‘The Lark Ascending’ by Ralph Vaughan Williams is a hymn to the Eurasian Skylark (Alauda arvensis) and its song.
+Although in the same family (Alaudidae) as the Eurasian skylark, the Horned lark now belongs to a different genus, although previously it belonged to the same one.